 3. Use of the Secondary Market

 The Secondary Market operates as a bulletin board that enables you to make requests to other Seedrs members to sell or buy shares held under the Seedrs Nominee Structure.
 A request to sell or buy does not create a legally binding right or obligation.
-Each trade will require the execution of a Transfer Of Beneficial Ownership Agreement, after which the buyer’s payment will be transferred to the seller and we will register the new ownership of the shares within the Seedrs Nominee Structure.
+Each trade will require the execution of a Transfer Of Beneficial Ownership Agreement, after which the share purchase price paid by the buyer will be transferred to the seller (net of fees) and we will register the new ownership of the shares within the Seedrs Nominee Structure.
 The Secondary Market is not available in respect of shares held outside the Seedrs Nominee Structure.
 Please note that you are solely responsible for making decisions to sell or buy shares on the Secondary Market, and in no circumstances will Seedrs execute a trade automatically, or otherwise on your behalf, following a request to buy or sell.
 For the avoidance of doubt, the Secondary Market does not constitute a “multilateral system” as defined in the Markets in Financial Instruments Directive II.

 Seedrs will have absolute discretion as to who is permitted to use the Secondary Market, and reserves the rights to cancel trades at any time.
 Please note that representatives of any business whose share are eligible to be traded on the Secondary Market should not make requests to buy or sell shares in that business.

 Seedrs will charge each of the seller and the buyer a transaction fee of 1.5% of the share purchase price for trades successfully completed using the Secondary Market, as stated on the Website and as described in paragraphs 4 and 5 below.